WLJSTeam/wljs-docs/docs/frontend/Reference/Frontend IO/SystemDialogInput.md

 SystemDialogInput["FileSave", {Null, {"Tabular Formats" -> {"*.csv", "*.tsv"}, "Plain Text Document" -> {"*.txt"}}}]
 ```

+### `"OpenList"`
+Opens a file browser with multiple selections.
+Filters can be provided as well similar to `FileOpen` type.

 ### `"Directory"`
 Opens a dialog to select a directory